rliu6915/Lexora/README.md

 # Lexora
-Interact with your NoSQL database in plain language, allowing precise Text-to-NoSQL conversion using LLMs enhanced by agentic workflows
+NoSQL agent: interact with your NoSQL database in plain language, allowing precise Text-to-NoSQL conversion using LLMs enhanced by agentic workflows

 ## Quick Start